heyitscesar/HDR-Brightness-Control/documentation/readme.md

 **1. For Development (Recommended)**

-This command starts the backend server with hot-reloading (`nodemon`) and launches the Electron app.
-Changes to the server code will automatically restart it.
+This command starts the backend server with hot-reloading (`nodemon`), the Vite development server for the frontend, and launches the Electron app.
+Changes to server or UI code will automatically be reflected.

 ```bash
 # From the project root